SERA3: Southern Region Information Exchange Group for IPM

 - Information from report of projects funded from Smith Lever 3d and NIFA grants within the Southern Region will provide insight into successful projects and/or failures in the design of the RFP for the IPM grants program and the ability of a competitive grants program to achieve results in research and Extension goals and will encourage similar programs in other states.

-- Meeting with the Southern Region Pest Management Center Director(s) and exchange of information regarding regional IPM programs and strategies and will provide input into programming priorities at the Pest Management Center.
+- Meeting with the Southern IPM Center Director(s) and exchange of information regarding regional IPM programs and strategies and will provide input into programming priorities at the Pest Management Center.
 An annual working group format interaction among the IPM coordinators, significant IPM research scientists and the Pest Management Center staff will allow the exchange required for the Center to effectively assist the advance of IPM in the region.
-These exchanges will result in recommendations for an RFP for the SR-IPM grants programs, ancillary grants programs with oversight from the Pest Management Center and for priorities for the Center operations.
+These exchanges will result in recommendations for an RFP for the Southern IPM Center grants programs, ancillary grants programs with oversight from the Pest Management Center and for priorities for the Center operations.

 - Educational information, including web-based and printed materials, and training modules for Extension Agents and others that can be shared across states will be developed.

-- SERA 003 meetings will foster multi-state and interdisciplinary collaborations that lead to enhanced funding for research, Extension and integrated programs.
+- SERA3 meetings will foster multi-state and interdisciplinary collaborations that lead to enhanced funding for research, Extension and integrated programs.

 Projected ParticipationView Appendix E: Participation

-The Chair and Chair elect, will serve on the Southern Region Pest Management Center advisory council and provide input from the SERA003 to the Center annually.
-Additionally, one member of the SERA003 will be elected to serve on the steering committee of the Pest Management Center and therefore be involved in policy decisions for the Center.
+The Chair and Chair elect, will serve on the Southern IPM Center Advisory Council and provide input from the SERA3 to the Center annually.
+Additionally, one member of the SERA3 will be elected to serve on the steering committee of the Center and therefore be involved in policy decisions for the Center.
 The members of the committee will provide information from the meetings to members of their institutions: Research members will provide annual reports to their respective Directors of Experiment Stations and Extension members to respective Directors of the Cooperative Extension Service; members will assist in circulating RFAs for IPM related programs including the SR-IPM.
-The group will work with the Southern Region Pest Management Center communication specialists to distribute information about activities, opportunities and accomplishments, using newsletters, World Wide Web and other mass media outlets.
+The group will work with the Southern IPM Center communication specialists to distribute information about activities, opportunities and accomplishments, using newsletters, websites, and other mass media outlets.
 The group will work with the Southern Plant Diagnostic Network to facilitate its mission and to disseminate information on pest alerts, training and other resources.
-The group will develop educational materials and training materials for Extension Educators and for the extension Project.
+The group will develop educational materials and training materials for Extension Educators and for the Extension Project.